 - 12. The Davidson family put together a detailed journal spanning several years (since 2001) of their observations of wildlife around their home, see Exhibit H-6.
 Some of the wildlife they observed is not identified by the Applicant's consultant.
 However, the Davidson observations do not establish that any threatened, endangered or sensitive wildlife species nests or resides in the project area. - 13.
 Appellants failed to prove that any threatened, endangered, or sensitive wildlife species are present at the sites.
 While the band tailed pigeons may be found during their migration, evidence presented support the findings that they do not inhabit or nest at the sites.
 Tr. at 60-61 and 2410-11. - 14.
-The FEIS discloses and discusses the presence of a bald eagle nest off site near Lake Sawyer.
-See the Villages FEIS at 4-74. - 15.
-The FEIS, including appendices for both projects, contains discussions of elk and other wildlife that is present at the sites, the probable impacts of the projects, and offers mitigation in the form of wildlife corridors and open space to lessen the impacts.
+The FEIS contains discussions of elk and other wildlife that is present at the sites, the probable impacts of the projects, and offers mitigation (primarily through the Sensitive Areas Ordinance) in the form of wildlife corridors and wetland and river buffers to lessen the impacts.
 It also acknowledges that certain detrimental impacts as a result of development are inevitable.
-In addition, the FEIS addresses and discusses impacts to habitat fragmentation resulting from road crossings in wildlife corridors and offers mitigation measures to minimize them.
-See FEIS at 4-79 through 84. - 16.
+See FEIS at 4-69 through 79. - 15.
 The width of the wildlife corridors will be between 300 and 900 feet.
 The King County's network biologist's minimum recommended width for wildlife corridor is 150 feet.
 The width is wide enough for wildlife to traverse through the corridors even in places where natural barriers such as flooded wetlands are located.
-Tr. at 2410-16 and 2454. - 17.
+Tr. at 2410-16 and 2454. - 16.
 Even though the FEIS may have left out certain species, it is clear that those that are threatened, endangered or sensitive were considered.
 As noted above, the FEIS also contains discussion on impacts on elks by the projects and proposed corridors and open space.
-Tr. at 2410-16. - 18.
-Contrary to Appellants' claims, evidence was presented to show that site investigations, records from DFW, PHS maps and knowledge acquired from similar sites in the region, were all utilized in preparing the EIS.
+Tr. at 2410-16. - 17.
+Contrary to Appellants' claims, extensive site visits were conducted for the FEIS.
+The Applicant also utilized records from DFW, PHS maps and knowledge acquired from similar sites in the region.
 Tr. at 178-180 and 2407.